ps-vardhan/Speech-to-code/README.md

 > **Note**: *To check if your NVIDIA GPU supports CUDA, visit the [official CUDA GPUs list](https://developer.nvidia.com/cuda-gpus).*

 If you didn't use CUDA models before, some additional steps might be needed one time before installation.
 These steps prepare the system for CUDA support and installation of the **GPU-optimized** installation.
 This is recommended for those who require **better performance** and have a compatible NVIDIA GPU.
-To use RealtimeSTT with GPU support via CUDA please also follow these steps:
+To use Speech-to-Text with GPU support via CUDA please also follow these steps:

 1. **Install NVIDIA CUDA Toolkit**:
     - select between CUDA 11.8 or CUDA 12.X Toolkit